Measures local tissue saturation (TSI), as well as oxy-, deoxy-

 The PortaLite is ideally suited for measurements in the brain during everyday activity.
 The small and flexible probe is easy to attach and connected with one wire to the portable battery housing.
-It is a highly portable device and currently one of the smallest and most portable brain oxygenation monitoring device on the market.
-Therefore, the PortaLite is utilised in a wide range of applications e.g. functional studies, sports science and rehabilitation.
+It is a highly portable device and currently one of the smallest and most portable brain oxygenation monitoring devices on the market.
+Therefore, the PortaLite is utilized in a wide range of applications e.g. functional studies, sports science, and rehabilitation.
 The system has three light sources and is therefore capable of measuring tissue saturation index (TSI), which is an absolute measure of oxygenated hemoglobin.
-Furthermore, the Portalite uses near infrared spectroscopy (NIRS) to measure oxy-, deoxy-, and total hemoglobin concentrations at capillary level.
+Furthermore, the Portalite uses near-infrared spectroscopy (NIRS) to measure oxy-, deoxy-, and total hemoglobin concentrations at the capillary level.
 The PortaLite has been used by our customers during dual tasking (Maidan 2015), to detect epileptic seizures (Jeppesen 2014) and to measure the effect of hypoxia while when climbing the highest volcano of the world (Burtscher and Koch 2015).
 All publications with the PortaLite can be found on our publications page.

-Before the Portalite was developed, researcher took the Oxymon up to great heights to measure the effect of hypoxia (Rupp 2013) or zero gravity (Brümmer 2011) on the brain; with the introduction of our portable NIRS devices this can now be done a lot easier, with the same data quality.
+Before the Portalite was developed, researchers took the Oxymon up to great heights to measure the effect of hypoxia (Rupp 2013) or zero gravity (Brümmer 2011) on the brain; with the introduction of our portable NIRS devices, this can now be done a lot easier, with the same data quality.

 The near infrared spectroscopy technique